ganaemad2006-dot/Simple-Pharmacy-Inventory-Management-System/README.md

 - **Tools:** `iomanip` for formatted console output.

 # 🏆 Goals
 This project was developed as part of my second-year Computer Science studies at **Thebes Academy**.
-It serves as a practical application of algorithms and data structures, and a step toward my participation in the **ICPC**.
+It serves as a practical application of algorithms and data structures.
+---
+*Developed by Ganna Emad*[cite: 1]

 ---
 *Developed by Ganna Emad*